XP-NETWORK/new-wiki/docs/xp/use-cases.md

 The critical issue is price discovery: you can utilize an auction model, in which users make loan offers for a particular NFT collateral, or you can employ fractionalized NFTs in the form of fungible tokens as collateral.
 Another possibility is to link to an oracle that will continuously monitor the value of an NFT (albeit such oracles do not yet exist).

 We strive to provide a variety of options in our editor, and in either case, we at XP.network feel that NFT collateralization for lending has tremendous potential for "financializing" NFTs.
-XP Network facilitates the emergence of a multitude of use cases whilst also standardizing widely-understood web2 primitives and introducing a web3 version.
+Quigon facilitates the emergence of a multitude of use cases whilst also standardizing widely-understood web2 primitives and introducing a web3 version.

 <hr/>